shift-ie/VU_MSc-MRP_Thesis_Latex_Template/README.md

 * Sub tex files: introduction.tex, methods.tex, abstract.tex, etc. --> edit your sections here
 * Class file: PhDthesisPSnPDF.cls --> style file describing the template style and layout.
 You don't usualy need to edit this
 * Macro file: MacroFile1.tex --> defining some frequently used Latex commands such as \figure

-Place your figures in the ./figures folder.
-You can create additional sections by copying existing ones in the ./sections folder.
-In general it is better to stick the standard 5 sections structure.
+Introduction.tex provides examples of references, tables and figures.
+Figures should be placed in the ./figures folder.
+Title page logo's in the ./frontmatter.
+You can create additional sections by copying existing ones from the ./sections folder.
+However, in general it is better to stick the standard 5 sections structure.
 Including more frontmatter can be done by uncommenting lines in the main document.
 There are templates available in ./frontmatter for acknowledgements, dedications and glossary.
-Please not that [arara tex automation tool](https://github.com/islandoftex/arara) is required for glossary.
+Note that [arara tex automation tool](https://github.com/islandoftex/arara) is required for glossary.

 Built and tested using Miktex.